aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 internet-exit policy (not in this example).
 The load balancing policy defines which path-groups can be used for the traffic.

-As explained above, `wan_virtual_topologies` variable must be global, AVD then decides for each device, based on the locally present path-groups, how to configure the policies (e.g. if some traffic being matched is configured to be sent only over `MPLS` path-group but there is no local WAN interface connected to `MPLS` then the match statement, profile and load-balance policy are not generated by AVD on the device).
+As explained above, the `wan_virtual_topologies` variable must be global.
+AVD decides for each device, based on the locally present path-groups, how to configure the policies (e.g. if some traffic being matched is configured to only be sent over the `MPLS` path-group but there is no local WAN interface connected to `MPLS` then the match statement, profile and load-balance policy is not generated by AVD on the device).

 For this example, we define two policies, one for each VRF BLUE and RED.